cindybowen/primo-explore-custom-no-results/README.md

 ![NoRecordsCustom-test](NoRecordsCustom-test.png)

-If you use the HTML as given in the Angular component, you'll probably want to suppress the OTB tile in the CSS:
+If you use the HTML as given in the Angular component, you'll want to suppress the OTB tile in the CSS:

 ```css
 prm-no-search-result > md-card {